gmc-code/PC-microbit-micropython/docs/extra/builtins_module.rst

     - `type()` does not consider a subclass as a parent type, and does not consider inheritance.
     - `isinstance()` Consider that the subclass is a parent type, and consider inheritance relationship.

-    *to judge whether two types are the same, recommended to use isinstance()。*
+    To judge whether two types are the same, it is recommended to use isinstance().

 ----